Dean Young (rugby league): Coaching career

 In Round 20 of the 2020 NRL season, Young guided St. George Illawarra to a 30–22 victory over a depleted Melbourne at Kogarah Oval in his last game in charge as interim head coach.

 At the end of the season, Young signed a three-year deal with the North Queensland Cowboys, joining the club as an assistant to incoming head coach Todd Payten.
-He coached the side for one match in Payten's absence, due to him being deemed a close contact of a confirmed COVID-19 case.
+He coached the side in a caretaker capacity for one match in Payten's absence, due to Payten being deemed a close contact of a confirmed COVID-19 case.

 On 14 July 2023, St. George Illawarra announced the return of Young as Senior Assistant Coach under head coach Shane Flanagan in 2024.

+On 20 April 2026, following departure of Shane Flanagan as head coach, St. George Illawarra announced Young would be appointed interim head coach "at least" the remainder of the season."

+Young's first game as interim head coach at St. George Illawarra ended in disaster as the club lost 62-16 against the Sydney Roosters in round 8 of the 2026 NRL season.

+After losing their opening twelve matches to start the 2026 NRL season.
+In round 13, Young guided St. George Illawarra to their first win in 295 days defeating defending premiers Brisbane at Suncorp Stadium.

+On 20 July 2026, Young was officially appointed Head Coach of the St. George Illawarra Dragons on a two-year deal.

+Despite some improvements under Young, he was unable to help the team avoid the Wooden Spoon which was their first as a club and the first time any St. George affiliated side had received since 1938.